-There are many diverse nonprofits and social service agencies that provide different services to our targeted population and have the ability to work collaboratively to serve residents across the spectrum of needs.
-At this time, Jacksonville-Duval County has effective partners to address each of the identified priorities and targeted geographies.
-Because of the decline in funding for nonprofits and the enormous demand for their services, however, it is difficult to reach all those in need, and gaps in the delivery system may result.
-For this reason, funding and capacity building for nonprofit partners that deliver critical programs and projects is a priority for Jacksonville-Duval County.
+There are many diverse nonprofits and social service agencies that provide a variety of services to our targeted population and can work together to support residents with different needs.
+Currently, Jacksonville-Duval County has effective partners who can address each of the identified priorities and geographic areas.
+However, due to a decline in funding for nonprofits and the increasing demand for their services, it is challenging to reach everyone in need, which may lead to gaps in service delivery.
+Therefore, securing funding and building capacity for nonprofit partners that provide essential programs and projects is a priority for Jacksonville-Duval County.

-The City of Jacksonville's HCDD will work to enhance coordination between public and private housing and social service agencies in the jurisdiction by providing these organizations and agencies opportunities to share information, network, and coordinate efforts.
+HCDD will work to enhance coordination between public and private housing and social service agencies in the jurisdiction by providing these organizations and agencies opportunities to share information, network, and coordinate efforts.